ligolang/ligo/gitlab-pages/docs/language-basics/modules.md

 Modules also allow us to separate our code in different files: when we import a file, we obtain a module encapsulating all the definitions in it.
-This will become very handy for organizing large contracts, as we can divide it into different files, and the module system keeps the naming space clean.
+This will become very handy for organising large contracts, as we can divide it into different files, and the module system keeps the naming space clean.